“Only a genealogist regards a step backwards as progress”

 died in Russia—without ever leaving town!”

-The Jewish Genealogical Society of Greater Boston (JGSGB) received the Outstanding Program Award for 2009 for creating this course from the International Association of Jewish Genealogical Societies (IAJGS) at its 29th annual international conference held in Philadelphia. .
+The Jewish Genealogical Society of Greater Boston (JGSGB) received the Outstanding Program Award for 2009 for creating this course from the International Association of Jewish Genealogical Societies (IAJGS) at the 29th International Conference on Jewish Genealogy.

-The course will include introductions to relevant world history, geography, methodology and world-wide resources.
-It will be taught by Instructors from the Jewish Genealogical Society of Greater Boston (JGSGB).
-Students must have basic computer skills.
+The course includes relevant world history and geography, research methodology and strategies, and guidance in using world-wide resources and online sites.
+It is taught by experts from the Jewish Genealogical Society of Greater Boston.

 - Methodology: Basic Principles, Strategies and Skills